Note: this post was re-posted from my old website, originally published in December 2017.

 2nd Note: 2020 festival is officially canceled.

-What is Minato Festival you asked?
-Eh, I didn’t explain that?
-Very well let’s start from the beginning…
+What is Minato Festival, you asked?
+Eh, I didn’t explain that.
+Very well, let’s start from the beginning…

-Unlike other festivals, the origin of this festival is rather new for it started in 1948 after the end of World War II.
+Unlike other festivals, the origin of this festival is rather new, for it started in 1948 after the end of World War II.
 During that time, the once flourished port city of Shiogama had come to an economic slump.
-In order to rejuvenate the town, the city officials decided to organize a festival that will honor the gods and provide entertainment for the citizens alike.
+In order to rejuvenate the town, the city officials decided to organize a festival that would honor the gods and provide entertainment for the citizens alike.
 Thus the Shiogama Minato Festival was born.

 The portable shrines will pass through the main thoroughfare of Shiogama while making stops along the way before getting to their final destination: the port.
 Here they would be loaded onto two ornamental boats for a royal parade around the port.

 The ornamental boats are named Hohoumaru and Ryuhoumaru, with a phoenix head adorning Hououmaru’s bow and a dragon head for Ryuhoumaru.
-Both were made in the 1960s and had been kept in fantastic shape throughout the years specifically for the annual event.
+Both were made in the 1960s and had been kept in fantastic shape throughout the years, specifically for the annual event.

 Although the highlight of the parade is these two boats, almost all fishermen in Shiogama will participate with their boats.
 They would decorate their boats with various fishermen’s banners originally used to indicate a big haul.
 The said port was filled with colorful banners all the way up to the sky, a little bit similar to another festival that I have been to in Fukushima.
-People would cheer as the boats they’re riding on passed the mikoshi or when they made contact with another.
+People would cheer as the boats they were riding on past the mikoshi or when they made contact with another.

-Until next article folks!
+Until the next article, folks!